Creating a Lasting Impact: Your Teaching Legacy as a Student Teacher

 6. Reflect, Adapt, and Grow

 Great teachers are lifelong learners.
 Reflect on what worked well and what could be improved.
-Seek feedback, stay open to new teaching strategies, and adapt as needed.
-Embracing a growth mindset will not only enhance your teaching but will also model resilience and continuous learning for your students.
+Seek feedback and stay open to new teaching strategies.
+Be ready to adapt as needed.
+Embracing a growth mindset will enhance your teaching and model resilience for your students.

 7. Keep a "Wins" Folder